vivekv2810/Cake-Store/README.md

 ## 📜 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the [LICENSE](LICENSE).